 Brief History of Clayton, Ga | Continued

-In 1824 the first major sale of Clayton, Ga real estate closes when 67 acres is purchased.
+In 1824 the first major sale of Clayton, Ga real estate is closed when 67 acres is purchased.
 This land serves as the site of the courthouse and streets used today.
-Clayton has been the home to many unique artists and naturalists, as it is known for its beautiful landscape and rolling hills.
+Clayton is the home to many unique artists and naturalists.
+It is known for its beautiful landscape and rolling hills.
 Furthermore, it serves as the setting for many movies and books.
 Two examples are Disney’s Old Yeller and William Gibson’s 2014 futuristic novel, The Peripheral.

 Things to Do - Downtown Clayton, Ga

-Exploring is a relaxing afternoon immersing yourself in local culture.
-For those who love history, the provides plenty of rich history of the City of Clayton.
-Love to shop?
-There are many where you can find a little bit of everything!
-Pop into for a bit of nostalgia or a quick gift.
-Visit for antique shopping or for great secondhand finds.
-Also, for the art enthusiast stop into the .
-Here you can view a bit of folk and self-taught art featuring pottery, furniture, sculptures, crafts and more!
+Exploring Downtown Clayton is a relaxing afternoon.
+Here, you can immerse yourself in local culture.
+For those who love history, the Historical Walking Tour is perfect.
+It provides plenty of history of the City of Clayton.
+Do you love to shop?
+There are many Local Shops where you can find a little bit of everything!
+Pop into Blue Ridge Toys for a bit of nostalgia or a quick gift.
+Visit Lulu and Tully’s for antique shopping.
+Also, Tallulah Gorgeous for great secondhand finds.
+Furthermore, stop into the Main Street Gallery.
+Here you will view a bit of folk and self-taught art.
+This gallery features pottery, furniture, sculptures, crafts and more!

 Things to Do - Clayton, Ga

-is an educational getaway that is both interesting and fun.
-Here you find pioneer era cabins & farm models.
-In addition, there are demonstrations of crafts & trades from the days of .
-Foxfires deep-rooted history began with a student run magazine, , at a local college.
-The Museum and Heritage Center is the result of many years of commitment to sharing the rich history of this Appalachian town.
+Foxfire Museum & Heritage Center is an educational getaway that is both interesting and fun.
+This museum features pioneer era cabins & farm models.
+In addition, there are demonstrations of crafts & trades from the days of pioneer living.
+Foxfires deep-rooted history began with a student run magazine, Foxfire, at a local college.
+Therefore, Museum and Heritage Center is the result of many years of commitment to sharing the rich history of this Appalachian town.

 Food & Drink- Clayton, Ga

-is located just off the main road as you come into Clayton, Ga.
+The Rusty Bike Café is located just off the main road as you come into Clayton, Ga.
 This small café serves award winning breakfast all-day.
-Additionally, the café has an extensive lunch menu with inventive sandwiches and burgers.
+Additionally, the café features an extensive lunch menu with inventive sandwiches and burgers.
+We recommend The Black Bird!
 They are a family friendly atmosphere open 7 days a week from 7:00am to 3:00pm

-is a family owned and operated business in Downtown Clayton.
-They offer all types of BBQ from brisket to pulled chicken.
+The Wicked Pig BBQ is a family owned and operated business in Downtown Clayton.
+They offer delicious BBQ from brisket to pulled chicken.
 With 7 available sauces, The Wicked Pig has a flavor for everyone!
-Featuring specials every week, an outdoor seating area, and full bar, The Wicked Pig is a great destination for an evening of food and fun!
+They have weekly specials, an outdoor seating area, and full bar.
+The Wicked Pig is a great destination for an evening of food and fun!

-motto is “Love is Good Food” and they live by those words.
+Mama G’s Italian Restaurant motto is “Love is Good Food” and they live by those words.
 They offer plenty of Italian favorites with all the love and soul cooked right in.
-Mama G’s is the best place for a little, or a lot, of Italian comfort food.
-With flavorful pastas & pizzas in a warm, comfortable atmosphere, Mama G’s is a flavorful dinner for the entire family.
+Mama G’s is the best place for Italian comfort food.
+Featuring flavorful pastas & pizzas in a warm, comfortable atmosphere.
+Mama G’s is a delicious dinner for the entire family.

 Wineries & Distilleries - Clayton, Ga

-is a local winemaker with a chic wine tasting room in downtown Clayton.
-The Nobel Wine Cellars Tasting Room also provide previews of other products made in the state of Georgia and local art.
-Not your average tasting room, Nobel Wine Cellars are currently previewing 3 variations: , , and .
+Nobel Wine Cellars is a local winemaker with a chic wine tasting room in downtown Clayton.
+The Nobel Wine Cellars Tasting Room provides previews of other products made in the state of Georgia.
+Also, they feature local art.
+Nobel Wine Cellars are currently previewing 3 variations: Traminette, Petit Manseng, and Chambourcin.
+They are not your average tasting room.
 Their offering provides the perfect chance to keep it local and try something new!

-is a wonderful spot to enjoy your afternoon and taste local wine.
-Their tasting room offers beautiful views and gorgeous sunsets.
-It is nestled between the mountains and ,.
+12 Spies Vineyards is a wonderful spot to enjoy your afternoon and taste local wine.
+Their tasting room has beautiful views and gorgeous sunsets.
+It is nestled between the mountains and Chattahoochee-Oconee National Forest,.
 You can enjoy a glass of wine on their porch and listen to live music (when available).
-Also, you can explore their beautiful flower gardens.
-12 Spies offers a variety of sweet to dry wines, perfect for all wine lovers.
+Also, take the time to explore their beautiful flower gardens.
+12 Spies offers a variety of sweet to dry wines, great for all wine lovers.

 State Parks & National Forests- Clayton, Ga

-is Georgia’s highest state park.
-For outdoor activities in the , Black Rock Mountain provides the most outstanding backdrop.
-With four hiking trails you can see a little bit of everything; forests, streams, waterfalls, wildflowers, and beautiful wildlife.
+Black Rock Mountain State Park is Georgia’s highest state park.
+For outdoor activities in the Blue Ridge Mountains, Black Rock Mountain provides the most outstanding backdrop.
+With four hiking trails you can see a little bit of everything.
+This includes forests, streams, waterfalls, wildflowers, and beautiful wildlife.
 Additionally, camping is available at the state park for both RVs and tents.
 Also, the Visitors Center offers spectacular views, a picnic area, and a small gift shop.

-is a great place to enjoy outdoor activities and recreational opportunities.
-The Chattahoochee-Oconee National Forest is full of outdoor activities with almost 900,000 acres of coverage.
-There are hundreds of miles of recreational trails and hiking, a plethora of streams and waterfalls, and plenty of picnic areas.
-Also, there are tons of camping locations and other recreational opportunities throughout the park.
-The provided by the USDA is a great guide to start planning a trip.
+Chattahoochee-Oconee National Forest is a great place to enjoy outdoor activities and recreational opportunities.
+The Chattahoochee-Oconee National Forest is full of activities with almost 900,000 acres of coverage.
+There are hundreds of miles of recreational trails and hiking, plenty streams and waterfalls, and picnic areas.
+Also, there is a ton of camping locations and other recreational opportunities throughout the park.
+The Interactive Maps provided by the USDA is a great guide to start planning a trip.

 Fishing & Waterfalls- Clayton, Ga

-There are tons of near Clayton.
-The beauty and strength of Mother Nature is just a short hike away. at Lake Rabun Beach is a 2 mile hike where you can enjoy two waterfalls, Angel Falls and .
-For a longer scenic walk, take a piece or all of , not far from Clayton.
-You can view the beautiful , as well as on this trail.
-To continue, head on to .
+There are plenty of Waterfalls near Clayton.
+The beauty and strength of Mother Nature is just a short hike away.
+Angel Falls Trail at Lake Rabun Beach is a 2 mile hike where you can enjoy two waterfalls, Angel Falls and Panther Falls.
+For a longer scenic walk, take a piece or all of Bartram Trail, not far from Clayton.
+Additionally, you can view the beautiful Becky Branch Falls, as well as Dick Creek Falls on this trail.
+To continue, head on to Warwoman Dell.
 This historical trail which will take you through some of the highlights of the park.
-Visit for a unique look at the entire waterfall system.
-In addition, you can view the 120-foot on this hike.
-Visit for an easy view of a cute waterfall with a a short .5 mile walk,.
+Furthermore, visit Ammons Creek Falls for a unique look at the entire waterfall system.
+In addition, you can view the 120-foot Holcomb Creek Falls on this hike.
+Visit Martin Creek Falls for an easy view of a cute waterfall with a a short .5 mile walk.

-in the North Georgia Mountains is both relaxing and fulfilling.
-The mountains are calling all fishing lovers with plenty of ,.
+Fishing in the North Georgia Mountains is both relaxing and fulfilling.
+The mountains call all fishing lovers with plenty of seasonal and year-round fishing locations.
 Trout and fly-fishing are the most popular to the area.
-For those who want to engage in a new outdoor sport, fly-fishing instruction can be found at .
-Visit for more guides to fishing locations and time frames.
+Additionally, for those who want to engage in a new outdoor sport, fly-fishing instruction is found at Hatch Camp and Art Farm.
+Visit Explore Rabun for more guides to fishing locations and time frames.